RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign7faq.md

 ### **1. FAQ Section Overview**

-The FAQ section should provide clear, concise answers to the most common questions that your potential candidates may have.
+The FAQ section should provide clear, concise answers to the most common questions that Transflower potential candidates may have.
 It's about addressing any doubts they might have, whether related to the **mentorship process**, **course offerings**, **pricing**, or general questions about your platform.

 The FAQ section should be easily accessible, typically found in the footer or within the **Help/Support** menu on your website.
 If the page is extensive, consider adding a **search bar** to help users find specific answers quickly.